mo0hamed-shoaib/personal-portfolio/README.md

 **Animate UI** - Adds smooth animations to Base UI components using Motion.
 Animations respect user preferences for reduced motion, so the site stays accessible.

 **next-themes** - Handles dark mode switching with proper SSR support and no flash of wrong theme.

-**Resend** - Powers the contact form email functionality.
-Simple API that handles sending emails from the contact form.

-**Sonner** - Toast notifications for user feedback when submitting the contact form.

 **simple-icons** - Provides SVG icons for the tech stack section.
 Easy to use and keeps the bundle size reasonable.